pstringe/Research-Development-and-Applications/Tools/Propositional Analysis Platform.md

 https://github.com/pstringe/propositional_analysis_frontend

 ## Context
 A platform to facilitate the analysis of propositions using indeterminate logic.
+And generate evidence for the metaphysics that allows humans to program processes.

 ### Problem
 * We need to clarify the metaphysics which are currently, inconsistent.